Revisit the way in which special pixels are being handled by the fx program

 -3/0 = -inf

 This prevents us from having to do a bunch of special pixels tests within complicated equations.
 It just works in the hardware.

-#6 Updated by Tammy Becker over 5 years ago
+#6 Updated by Tammy Becker almost 6 years ago

 I respectfully disagree with how fx is changing the special pixel values.